-We have experienced growth in operations and headcount, which has placed, and will continue to place, significant demands on our management team and our administrative, operational and financial infrastructure.
-We have also significantly increased the size of our customer base over the last several years.
+In the past, we have experienced significant growth in both operations and headcount, which placed increased demands on our management team and our administrative, operational and financial infrastructure.
+Our management team, including our new Chief Executive Officer, has developed a strategy to continue growing our business.
 Our success will depend in part on our ability to manage this growth effectively.
 To manage the growth of our operations and personnel, we will need to continue to improve our operational, financial and management controls and our reporting systems and procedures.
-As we grow, we must also effectively integrate, develop and motivate our employees, and maintain the beneficial aspects of our corporate culture.
+These risks may be accentuated by the restructuring plan we announced in August 2024 and substantially completed in September 2024, which resulted in a 15% reduction in our headcount.
 Failure to effectively manage our growth could result in declines in service quality or customer satisfaction, increased costs, difficulties or delays in introducing new products or services or other operational difficulties.
 Any of these difficulties could adversely impact our brand and reputation, business, results of operations, financial condition or future prospects.

-Our growth also makes it difficult to evaluate future prospects.
-Our ability to forecast our future operating results is subject to a number of uncertainties, including our ability to plan for and model future growth.
-If the assumptions regarding these uncertainties, which we use to plan our business, are incorrect or change in reaction to changes in our markets, our results of operations and financial condition could differ materially from our expectations, our business could suffer and the trading price of our stock may decline.
+Our ability to achieve our growth strategy also impacts our ability to forecast our future operating results.
+If the assumptions regarding the growth of our business are incorrect or change in reaction to changes in our markets, our results of operations and financial condition could differ materially from our expectations, our business could suffer and the trading price of our stock may decline.